-To be honest this is a bit of tourist trap.
-The house has nothing to do with the fictional characters in Shakespeare’s play and, from what I understand, the balcony was only added in the 1930s.
+To be honest, it is a bit of a tourist trap.
+The house has nothing to do with the fictional characters in Shakespeare’s play, and, from what I understand, the balcony was only added in the 1930s.

-Actually, despite me sounding a little cynical in the previous paragraphs, I'd still suggest you visit.
-I hate to admit it but it actually is a little romantic and anyway, how could you come all the way to Verona and not be able to tell people you visited the balcony.
+Actually, despite my sounding a little cynical in the previous paragraphs, I'd still suggest you visit.
+I hate to admit it, but it actually is a little bit romantic, and anyway, how could you come all the way to Verona and not be able to tell people you visited the balcony?

 So, if, like me, you are a romantic soul and can never get enough romance, visit our map page to see where the house is as well as some of the other lovelier Verona attractions are.

 The good news is that you can wander into the tourist-infested courtyard and see the balcony at no cost.
 However, should you want to go into the "museum" and stand on the balcony, then you will have to pay.

 My advice is to not bother unless you absolutely need that iconic photo of you standing on the balcony.
 According to a friend in the tourism department, the numbers of people who do pay to enter confirm just how important that photo is to most visitors.